Mahadi-Ahmed/mahadia-spotifyData/README.md

 # mahadia-spotifyData
 Use my spotify data somehow

+---
+# ToDo:
+- [x] Setup containerized psql
+- [x] Make a plan & verify how to perist the data between container restarts & re-creations
+- [x] Connect to db via go
+- [x] Create schemas for the psql
+- [x] Create a functionality to seed spotifyData
+- [x] Try seeding data with a small subset of spotify data
+- [x] Redesign tables:
+    - [x] refactor playback table
+    - [x] dont use serial as pk for playback table, create a composite unique key instead
+    - [x] add functions, create, delete & insert for podcast table
+    - [x] add functions, create, delete & insert for media table
+    - [x] add some prefix to track & podcast id
+- [] output logs after running the inserts should be a count of rows inserted for each table & also save the id of failed/errored inserts in an "audit.txt" file
+- [] write tests
+- [] batch db inserts
+- [] parallelise the functions
+- [] consider adding contraint to media table if needed
+- [] look into retry mechanism for failed inserts

+---
 ## Look into what i can use from Spotify's [web api](https://developer.spotify.com/documentation/web-api)

 From the playback data i can use **spotify_track_uri** to request `spotify/track/${id}`